Mistress America: Plot

-College freshman Tracy Fishko is having trouble adjusting to life at Barnard.
-She eventually meets and befriends a fellow student, Tony, and develops a crush on him, but when he begins dating another girl, Nicolette, she feels alone again.
-On her mother's advice, she contacts her soon-to-be stepsister Brooke, who lives in New York.
+College freshman Tracy is having trouble adjusting to life at Barnard College.
+She befriends a fellow student, Tony, but when he begins dating another girl, she reaches out to her soon-to-be stepsister Brooke, a 30-year-old woman who lives in New York City.

-Tracy is immediately entranced by Brooke and her lifestyle.
-After spending a whirlwind night with her, she pens a short story and submits it to her college's prestigious literary magazine.
-Tracy continues to spend time with Brooke, who reveals her plans for a small and eclectic restaurant called Mom's after her dead mother; the restaurant is being financed by her partner.
+Tracy is entranced by Brooke.
+After a whirlwind night with her, Tracy pens a short story and submits it to her college's literary magazine.
+Tracy continues to spend time with Brooke, who reveals plans for a restaurant called Mom's after her dead mother; the restaurant is being financed by her partner.
 However, upon returning home one night, Brooke finds herself locked out of her apartment and discovers that her boyfriend has withdrawn financial support.
-With massive bills for the restaurant coming due, Brooke visits a psychic with Tracy.
-Tracy interprets the psychic's words as meaning that Brooke should ask for the money from her former friend Mamie-Claire, with whom she had a falling-out after Mamie-Claire stole her idea for a T-shirt business and married her former fiancé.
+Facing massive bills for the restaurant, Brooke visits a psychic who suggests Brooke should ask for the money from her former friend Mamie-Claire, with whom she had a falling-out after Mamie-Claire stole Brooke's idea for a T-shirt business and married her former fiancé, Dylan.

 Tracy has Tony drive her and Brooke to Mamie-Claire's home in Connecticut, with Nicolette joining them to make sure that Tony and Tracy are not having an affair.
-At Mamie-Claire's home, Brooke and the others crash Mamie-Claire's book club, and Brooke pitches her restaurant to Mamie-Claire, hoping she will invest.
-Mamie-Claire, who confides to Tracy that she did steal Brooke's T-shirt idea to become rich, insists that she will have to talk to her husband, Dylan.
-While waiting for Dylan's arrival, Brooke takes a call from her father, who informs her that his wedding with Tracy's mother has been called off.
+At Mamie-Claire's home, Brooke and the others crash Mamie-Claire's book club, and Brooke asks Mamie-Claire to invest in the restaurant.
+Mamie-Claire insists that she will have to talk to her husband.
+While waiting for him, Brooke takes a call from her father and learns his wedding to Tracy's mother has been called off.